Originally published on January 27, 2017. Updated on January 13, 2020.

 Moving anywhere is challenging.
-Moving with children is even more challenging.
+Moving with children is even more challenging so it’s important to make move-in day easier for kids.
 Whether you’re moving across town or across the world, moving with children requires pre-planning and organization.
 But moving with children doesn’t have to be a terrible experience.
 I’ve moved more than 25 times in my life and at one point even moved three times in 10 months!
-Through my experience moving as a child and as mom moving with my three children (and a dog and leopard gecko), I’ve found tips to make military move-in day easier for kids.
+Through my experience moving as a child and as mom moving with my three children (and a dog and leopard gecko), I’ve found these 10 tips to make military move-in day easier for kids.
 And let’s be honest, if it’s easier for our children, then move-in day is easier for Mom and Dad, too.

 While these tips are from my experience with military PCS moves, they apply to any parent moving any distance with children.